rocwood/Entitas-Lite/README.md

 # Entitas-Lite

 Entitas-Lite is a **No-CodeGenerator** branch of Entitas.<br/>
-It's suitable for large projects and teams perfer ECS without code-generation.<br/> Some core of Entitas was rewritten to provide easy interface for hand-coding.
+It's suitable for large projects and teams prefer ECS without code-generation.<br/> Some core of Entitas was rewritten to provide easy interface for hand-coding.

 ## Getting Start